Tatadashi/odin-landing-page/README.md

 Displays one landing page from Odin Project identical enough to example landing page.
 Uses knowledge of html, CSS, and flexbox.
 The landing page's purpose is to get the user to join the Star Guardians.
 The page has information on the characters from the first "season" of Star Guardians as well as a quote from their leader Lux.

+Tatadashi/odin-landing-page was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.

 Image Credit: <br/>
 All art copyrighted by Riot Games